DavidNP96/Heuristieken/results/README.md

 | 3 - Average   | €44304.1   | €44706.4   |€48896.8|
 |   - Minimum   | €43999     | €44341     |€47581  |

-## here will be a histogram of our runs
+## Here will be a histogram of our runs

 These are our end result when we ran our simulated annealing algorithm 10000 times with the following coolingscheme: temp = math.log(cooling_rate * temp) and the following parameters: